-In Russia and China this type of development also took place, but not along classical lines.
+In Russia and China, this type of development also took place, but not along classical lines.
 Both these countries lacked a modern bourgeoisie which is the historical agent of this type of social change.
-Its historical role had been taken over by the party and the state.
 The development towards capitalism in these two countries was also the development towards state capitalism.
-At first it might appear as if this development was the product of a supposedly 'socialist' ideology.
-On closer inspection, however, it appears that state capitalism was not the result of such an ideology but rather that this 'socialist' ideology was the consequence of the new inevitability of state capitalism.
+At first it might appear as if this development was the product of a supposedly "socialist" ideology.
+On closer inspection, however, it appears that state capitalism was not the result of such an ideology but rather that this "socialist" ideology was the consequence of the new inevitability of state capitalism.